Are you finding it difficult to decide what to do with a house you have inherited?

 Theft, vandalism, or extreme weather conditions may result in property damage, and liability claims may include legal bills and medical expenses.

-What is the One Percent Rule?
+What Is the 1% Rule?

 When determining if a property is profitable, keep in mind the 1% rule of real estate investing.